-RECOMMENDATION 4.3: Develop criteria to assist decision makers (staff, Planning Commission, and Town Board) in evaluating the land use aspects of development applications.
+RECOMMENDATION 45.3: Develop criteria to assist decision makers (staff, Planning Commission, and Town-Board) in evaluating the land use aspects of development applications, Future Land Use Map

-- 4.3.1 Complete an assessment of the existing Land Development Code to identify areas where the code is inconsistent with these recommendations. - 4.3.2 Prioritize rehabilitation of existing structures over new development when feasible. - 4.3.3 Implement a growth strategy that uses population projections and population characteristics to identify land use needs. - 4.3.4 Prioritize land development applications that enhance the network of motorized and non-motorized connections throughout the town. - 4.3.5 Create a simplified and streamlined development review process for applications that meet the goals and vision of the community as identified in this plan. - 4.3.6 Prioritize development of land that is adjacent to existing utility services.
+- 5.3.1 Maintain and update the Future Land Use Map, as needed from time to time, to provide guidance on land use decisions for the public and decision makers. - 5.3.2 Future Land Use Map updates should be consistent with plan priorities, compatible with future land uses for surrounding areas of the community, and enhance the overall quality of life in the community. - 4.3.1 Complete an assessment of the existing Land Development Code to identify areas where the code is inconsistent with these recommendations. - 4.3.2 Prioritize rehabilitation of existing structures over new development when feasible. - 4.3.3 Implement a growth strategy that uses population projections and population characteristics to identify land use needs. - 4.3.4 Prioritize land development applications that enhance the network of motorized and non-motorized connections throughout the town. - 4.3.5 Create a simplified and streamlined development review process for applications that meet the goals and vision of the community as identified in this plan. - 4.3.6 Prioritize development of land that is adjacent to existing utility services.